leonism/Customer-Predictive-Analysis/README.md

 # Regression Analysis with both Continuous and Categorical Variable
 ![download.png](/images/sales-and-response.png)

 Been enjoying exploring this dataset for sure, and certainly it was fun doing it, stays safe everyone! 😊

+# Conclusion
+In conclusion, this repository serves as a practical guide for conducting customer predictive analysis with Dataiku, demonstrating the end-to-end process from data preparation to model deployment.
+By leveraging the combined power of machine learning and Dataiku's platform, businesses can gain actionable insights into customer behavior and drive sustainable growth and profitability.

 # Disclaimer
 And please remember, as this is only a weekend pet project, which I'm doing them for my personal interest only.